Scotty/Lilly, futurefic!, and oneshot. Just something I wrote to kill the time, really. I don't own anything, and reviews are always appreciated.

 He smiled, and finally it reached his eyes, "I love you."

-"Maybe it's 'cause we're the right people for each other…" he muttered, and then fear flashed through his eyes as he realised that thought had come out, out loud.
+"Maybe it's 'cause we finally found where we're supposed to be…" he muttered, and then fear flashed through his eyes as he realised that thought had come out, out loud.
 "Lil, I-"

 "Maybe it is."
 She said firmly, leaning in to kiss him again.